Speech Basics

 Speech Steps Emporium

-We currently accept anyone covered under United Helath Care, Cigna and Blue Cross, as well as cash customers.
+We currently accept anyone covered by insurance under Blue Cross, Cigna, EMI, Optum, Select Health, UMR, United Health Care and University of Utah health plans, as well as cash customers.

 © 2017 Pam Jamison